Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ***

-*5. Enabling webforms on only certain objects**
+##8.
+Enabling webforms on only certain objects

 * If you want links to the webform to appear on only Islandora pages for only certain objects, you need to indicate this when editing the “Islandora settings” page.
 Look for “Add a link to” and select "Only those objects that are manually tagged for this webform".
-* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the following link (“Go to web form” will be the name of your webform).
+* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the link to force the appearance of a link to a webform on that specific object page.
   * add webform link: "Go to web form" (wording may vary)

-***

-**7. DHi @hamilton (local customizations)**

-* We add “User contribution:” to the title of a Fedora object created using the IW module.
-  * <dc:title>User contribution: [title]</dc:title>
-* This would probably better be done with RELS-EXT predicates, but we didn’t want to have separate forms for Captions and Transcriptions.
-* We use “isAnnotationOf” as the predicate in the RELS-EXT of all Fedora objects created by the IW module, but a richer ontology should be desirable for reporting and searching purposes.

 ***